meetdestiny/monitor/README.md

 That's it!
 You should now have a node application running on port 4200.

 You would need to open the app in a browser by visiting http://localhost:4200.

+This scales to 1000s of servers in a single display window.